Model Town Humak: Sectors

 Schools and mosques are abundant throughout the town, with one in Humak Zimni being particularly prominent due to its large graveyard.

 "Children Welfare School" is one of the government schools responsible for educating and training of children up to age seven.

 Humak Sharqi

-Humak Sharqui is located on the eastern entrance to the town and is the oldest sector.
-The area is mostly residential, having very few commercial areas.
+Humak Sharqi is located on the eastern entrance to the town and is the oldest sector.
+It is considered as the heart of Model Town Humak.
+The area is mostly residential, having main and the most important commercial areas like Ghee Mill Bazar, Rehmaniya Market, Raja Market and some main shops are Baba G Cook, Good Well Bakery, Madani Bakey, Ahsan cloth House, Chaudary Hardware store etc.